Arborist Testing Information Brochure

-Your application for examination must be submitted to the Maine Department of Agriculture with a check made payable to the “Treasurer, State of Maine” for the application and examination fee as well as the fee for the study guide.
-THOSE CANDIDATES NOT APPEARING FOR THEIR SCHEDULED EXAM WILL FORFEIT THEIR EXAM FEES.
+Your application for examination must be submitted to the Division of Animal and Plant Health with a check made payable to the “Treasurer, State of Maine” for the application and examination fee as well as the fee for the study guide.

 Fees set by the Department are as follows:

 |First Class Landscape or Utility Exam||$60|

 |Master Landscape or Utility Exam||$85|

 Exams often fill up weeks before the exam date.
 Do not delay submitting your application.
 When the test sessions fill up names will be placed on a waiting list.